Small group tours for women in dream destinations around the globe

 This Foodie’s Tour of the Algarve in Portugal is ideal if you are craving a relaxed pace and a tour focused on food and wine.
 Rani personally guides all of her tours and puts tremendous thought and care into the itineraries and the local chefs and food producers who she partners with.
 This trip would be a foodies dream come true.
 You’ll experience the citrus harvest, and the artisanal distillation of “Medronho” firewater among other unique experiences.

-I was in New Zealand 20 years ago on my honeymoon and I have always wanted to return.
-It’s a true pastoral paradise and the gorgeous coastline and dramatic landscapes are breathtaking.
-Add to that the lovely people and a very relaxed vibe, and New Zealand is truly special.
-Coming from winter in Canada, I also recall how in awe I was of the gorgeous flowers and colourful birds.
+I was in New Zealand 23 years ago on my honeymoon and I’ve always wanted to return.
+It’s a true pastoral paradise with a gorgeous coastline and dramatic landscapes at every turn.
+Add to that lovely people and a very relaxed vibe, and New Zealand is truly special.
+Coming from winter in Canada, I also recall how in awe I was of the gorgeous flowers and colorful birds.
 Anyone who loves exploring beautiful natural places will be captivated by New Zealand.

-Crystal Coast New Zealand by Wild Women's Adventures -
+New Zealand Alpine Adventure - Wild Women's Adventures (women's tour)

-Since WWE trips are designed for women who love the outdoors I can’t think of a place more suited for appreciating the beautiful natural environment than New Zealand.
+Wild Women Adventures began as an all-women canoe tripping company in Canada in 1991 and now host trips in 30 countries.
+Trips are designed for women who love the outdoors, and I can’t think of a place more suited for appreciating it, than New Zealand.

 Cycling in France

-France is one of my forever dream destinations.
+I have a special fondness for France and can never seem to get enough.
 Unoriginal perhaps, but you can’t dictate the whims of the travel heart.
-I’ve been lucky enough to visit France several times, first when I was 20 and most recently last fall.
-In 2019, I took a wonderful trip to Paris and the Loire Valley.
-I’ve written about it in my: Guide to the Loire Valley.
+I’ve been lucky enough to visit several times, first when I was 20 and most recently last fall.
+And I’ve been twice to the Loire Valley and adored both trips.
+You can learn more in my: Guide to the Loire Valley.

-The Loire was considered an idyllic retreat by French royalty and nobility because if its proximity to Paris, pastoral beauty, and forests for hunting.
-They built palaces and manor homes here in the 15th and 16th centuries and many of those chateaux remain today – beautiful treasures of French renaissance architecture.
+The Loire was considered an idyllic retreat by French royalty and nobility because of its proximity to Paris, pastoral beauty, and forests for hunting.
+They built palaces and manor homes here in the 15th and 16th centuries and many of those chateaux remain today — beautiful treasures of French renaissance architecture and a glimpse into French history.
 This fertile region is also known as the “Garden of France” so the food and wine are fantastic.
 Mais oui, this is France.

 A bicycle is the perfect way to see the beautiful Loire Valley as it’s mostly flat.
-On the Easygoing E-bike Tour Loire Valley you will travel like a French noble – you won’t have to peddle your steed unless you desire to.
-In other words, you will ride effortlessly around the Loire on your electric bike.
-I recently rode an e-bike around an island in Greece and it is a marvelous way to explore.
-You are still peddling as with a traditional bike, but you are getting an assist which you can control to the degree you like.
+On the Easygoing E-bike Tour Loire Valley you will travel like a French noble — you won’t have to peddle your steed unless you desire to.
+(You will travel effortlessly around the Loire on your electric bike.)
+I recently rode an e-bike around an island in Greece and can say it is a marvelous way to explore.
+As with a traditional bike, you peddle, but you have access to an assist when you need it.

 This tour is part of a new vacation series called Dolce Tempo by U.S.-based Backroads.
-They are known for active travel and I love this variation.
 I’ve thought about doing a bicycling trip in France and I would actually prefer an e-bike to traditional cycling.
-When in France, I’m all about relaxation and indulgence.
+I think it’s easier to enjoy the scenery if I am not struggling to get up a hill.

 Jordan is rich in culture, history and spectacular scenery.
-Petra, Jordan’s ancient city of pink stone, is supposed to be an experience unlike any other.
-As with Morocco, Jordan offers the chance to explore a desert, the Wadi Rum, as well as the fascinating culture of the Bedouin people.
+Visiting Petra, Jordan’s ancient city of pink stone, is supposed to be an experience unlike any other.
+Jordan offers diverse landscapes, from the dramatic red desert of Wadi Rum to the lowest point on Earth, the Dead Sea.

-Taste & Trails of Jordan by Traverse Journeys - Tour for Anyone
+Taste & Trails of Jordan - Traverse Journeys

-Taste & Trails of Jordan is ideal for people who appreciate authentic cultural experiences – a visit to a women’s soap-making cooperative and a community-run cooking project are both on the itinerary, as well as a stay in a tented Bedouin camp.
-Note that this is an active trip, with 25+ miles of hiking throughout the week, including guided walks to explore Petra and its famous Treasury.
+Taste & Trails of Jordan is ideal for travelers who appreciate authentic cultural experiences – a visit to a women’s soap-making cooperative and a community-run cooking project are both on the itinerary, as well as a stay in a tented Bedouin camp.
+And this is an active trip, with 25+ miles of hiking throughout the week, including guided walks to explore Petra and its famous Treasury.

 (You can receive $100 off of any Traverse Journeys trip with the code MG100)

 If you’ve read other stories here on Midlife Globetrotter, you might already know how I feel about India.
 I took my first trip to India in 2017, (without my family) and fell in love with it.
 That trip was significant for a number of reasons.
-Having to only think of myself for two weeks allowed me to leave the obligations of everyday life behind, and remember all the things I love about travel.
-It also reminded me of some things I had forgotten about myself, while I was busy taking care of everyone else.
+Having to only think of myself for two weeks allowed me to leave the obligations of everyday life behind, and remember things about myself that I had forgotten.

-India is unlike anywhere else I’ve been: the colourful chaos, the life packed into every corner, the food, the ancient culture and spirituality.
-The smiles of the women who always seem busy at work.
-India may not be for everyone, but if it intrigues you, I highly encourage you to go.
-I think it’s one of those places that is ideal for a group tour, especially on your first trip.
+It was unlike anywhere else I’d been: the ancient culture, the vibrant colors, and life packed into every corner.
+And the smiles of the women who seem endlessly busy at work.
+India may not be for everyone, but if it intrigues you, I highly encourage you to visit.
+And I think it’s one of those places that is ideal for a group tour.

 Discover India - G Adventures